ev3dev-python-tools/ev3dev2simulator/README.md

 ## Getting started

-   The only prerequisites for the simulator are python 3.8.10 and pip.
-Simulating robot sound works out of the box for Windows and macOS users.
-Linux user need to install [espeak](http://espeak.sourceforge.net/).

-   First, for windows users it is strongly adviced to install **python 3.8.10**.
-For this python version the installation goes smoothly because there are precompiled binary wheels available for all dependencies.
-Newer versions of python will also work, but then you need a c build environment installed to build the c-code of the simpleaudio package.
-For macos and linux a c build environment is standard available and install with compiling c-code will not be a problem.

-   Install python3

-      Download Python 3.8.10 from the Python website (https://www.python.org/downloads/).
-      Note: 3.8.10 is the latest 3.8 version with installers.
+### Prerequisites needed only for Linux

+For Macos and Windows you don't need any prerequisites, but for linux you do.

+The pyttsx3  python speech library  uses system libraries in its implementation.
+For Macos/Windows the used system 'speak' libraries are always available, but for linux you must sure these are installed with:

+     sudo apt update && sudo apt install espeak ffmpeg libespeak1

+For linux there are is no binary distribution available for simpleaudio.
+          The Python 3 and ALSA development packages are required for pip to build the extension.
+          For Debian variants (including Raspbian), this will usually get the job done:

+     sudo apt-get install -y python3-dev libasound2-dev

+### Installation

-   Install with pip
+Install with pip:

       pip install ev3dev2simulator

+For Windows and Macos all binary dependencies are provided by wheels on pypi, however for Linux the binary extenssion for simpleaudio is compiled when installing.

 Then you can just run the simulator by running the executable:

       ev3dev2simulator

+The simulator works on all python versions 3.8 till python 3.12.

 ## Using the simulator